Looking for a Nice Town on a

 Fantastic Lake?
 You have found it!

-With the Llano and Colorado rivers and Lake LBJ at Kingsland, there is a lot of water activity.
-Lake LBJ is normally at a constant level which provides for the best water for boating, waterskiing, jet skiing, fishing and swimming.
-From Kingsland you can boat up the Llano River, up the Colorado River several miles, and down Lake LBJ all the way to Horseshoe Bay, over 20 miles.
+With the Llano and Colorado rivers and Lake LBJ at Kingsland, there is a lot of boating, water skiing, jset skiing, swimming and fishing.
+Lake LBJ is one of the largest normally constant level lakes in the United States.
+Lake LBJ is a pretty lake about 5 miles wide at the widest point and 21 miles long.
+From Kingsland you can boat a couple miles up the Llano River, 4 miles up the Colorado River, and boat down Lake LBJ all the way to Horseshoe Bay, over 20 miles away.

-"The Slab" is a popular gathering point on the Llano River just upstream from Kingsland.
-There is plenty of sand for sunbathing, picnics, games, etc. The water is shallow and perfect for wading.
-It is a great place to bring the children.
-They love picking up the seashells.
+"The Slab" is a favorite with both local residents and tourists.
+It is a wide, shallow area of the Llano River just upstream at the edge of Kingsland.
+There is plenty of sand for sunbathing, picnics, games, etc. The shallow water is perfect for wading.
+Children love wading at the Slab and finding seashells.

 Swimming at a Neighborhood Park

-The homes in Kingsland along the Colorado River, the Llano River and Lake LBJ almost all have automatic boat lifts on the lake.
-It is fun to boat up and down the lake and the rivers looking at the nice homes and boats along the shoreline.
-You can also boat on down Lake LBJ to Highland Haven, Granite Shoals, Sunrise Beach, Blue Lake Estates and Horseshoe Bay looking at the homes and scenery.
+Because of the normally constant level in the lake and rivers in Kingsland, the waterfromt homes almost all have automatic boat lifts on the lake.
+There are a lot of very nice homes along the waterfront and you can boat or jet ski down Lake LBJ to Highland Haven, Granite Shoals, Sunrise Beach, Blue Lake Estates and Horseshoe Bay enjoying looking at the homes and scenery.